All Episodes

 He could have gotten out.

-And he would he wouldn't do it.
+And he wouldn't do it.

 No.

-But you yourself was involved with so much hate and violence.
+How can you be against violence, but you yourself was involved with so much hate and violence?

 George, here's the thing.

-Uh involving leftists in the media, and that is fairy tales are created around them.
+You've run up against something that happens worldwide involving leftists in the media, and that is fairy tales are created around them.

-Okay, so you build a story, he was put in jail because he was black, because of apartheid, because the white leaders were racists.
+He was put in jail because he was black, because he was apartheid, because the white leaders were racists.

 And that's it.

-I mean, that that's that, and then anything Mandela does after that premise is established makes him a hero.
+And then anything Mandela does after that premise is established makes him a hero.

-Even if he renounces violence, or even if he sponsors violence, because it would be justified given those circumstances.
+Even if he renounces violence or even if he sponsors violence because it would be justified given those circumstances.

 I mean, you can't believe the fairy tales around leftist heroes in this country, you could write books about.

-That's just what the left does.
+It's just what the left does.

 Everything they do, they have to camouflage and mask who they really are and what they really believe.